Campus Improvement Plan

 Title I:

-Strategy 2: Teachers in grades Kinder, 1st, and 2nd will work with the Literacy Instructional Specialist and district Humanities lead on the use of the Vowel Valley, phonics, training and utilize all of the phonics curriculum resources to provide students with a strong literacy foundation.
+Strategy 2: Teachers in grades Kinder, 1st, and 2nd will work with the Literacy Instructional Specialist and district Humanities lead on the use of the HMH Curriculum and all its components as well as the Vowel Valley to provide students with a strong literacy foundation.

 Strategy's Expected Result/Impact: We will see increased teacher capacity around phonics instruction and an increase in student reading skills.